 Finding a place or space to call your own as a student doesn’t have to be overwhelming.
-Student living means something different for everyone, but for James Madison University (JMU) students, Harrisonburg offers something for everyone.
+Student living means something different for everyone, but for James Madison University (JMU) students, Harrisonburg has plenty of living options.

 But why choose to live on campus?